olin-toolboxes/toolboxes.web/_toolboxes/image-processing.md

 Before getting started, make sure you have OpenCV installed.
 While you can write OpenCV code in both Python and C++, we will of course be using the Python version.
-The following apt-get line will install the OpenCV library and the Python bindings.
+The following line will install the OpenCV library and the Python bindings.

 ```bash